oat-sa/taohub-articles/forge/Thinktank.md

 \> Improve the quality of content translation, and cross-language comparability through translation and verification quality processes into TAO for multilingual surveys and assessments\
 \>Translation Capabilities will be split into three different components and integrated within a new extension “lgItem” extending taoItem.
 This extension will include three actions to be declared inside the “structure.xml” file describing actions pertaining to a new extension.

 \> 1.
 Xliff extractor relying on one item (either QTI or OWI) , proposing an interface requesting an optional xliff file, prompting for a target language, and generating an xliff file.
-If a translated xliff file is provided, the generated xliff file will include the translated translation units. (see christophe for this) The generated xliff file contains an identifier for the item (which is a versionned controlled content) thus including a uri and a version number.This action relies on the validation of content files (below).\
+If a translated xliff file is provided, the generated xliff file will include the translated translation units. (see christophe for this) The generated xliff file contains an identifier for the item (which is a versionned controlled content) thus including a uri and a version number.This action relies on the validation of content files (below).<br/>

 \> 2.
 Item Validation.
 This new action will validate items (any type) against different levels of checks.
 Syntaxical (QTI xsd, xHTML xsd) TAO (does the item include the TAO API) lgItem (are the content files valid for xliff generations)\
 \> 3.
 Xliff Injection.
 Applies the provided xliff file into a selected Item.
 A user interface will prompt for a target language overwriting target language found from the xliff file.
 A check for the uri and the version number found in the xliff file will be eprformed against the current version of the selected item.
 Legacy Item types : C-TEST, requires further checks for xliff generation